 Can I substitute the bacon?

-You can prepare the sauce and cook the bacon a day or two earlier, then store them separately in the fridge until you’re ready to bake everything together.
+You can prepare the sauce and cook the bacon earlier, then store them separately in the fridge.
+I found that mixing everything together right before baking keeps the beans from getting soggy.

 Is this recipe gluten‑free?